Being an effective vegan is about helping animals, the planet and people.

 When I began my journey to living cruelty-free, I opened my eyes and heart to the horrors of animal exploitation.
 I learned everything I could about the truth of factory farming, trophy hunting, the fur industry, animal testing, rodeos, horse racing, circuses and entertainment animals.
 I watched documentaries.
 I read books.
 I attended protests.
 I wrote letters.
 I rescued animals.
 I felt driven, and frankly, obsessed to share what I learned with anyone and everyone who would listen.
 I thought, “If I tell them, surely they’ll feel how I feel.
 If I describe the gruesome details of the abuse of factory farmed animals, they’ll be as outraged as I am.”
 I felt it was my duty to “speak for those who can’t”.

 Did I make an impact?
 Yes, but not necessarily in a productive way.
-It took me awhile to realize that most people already know in their hearts that the burgers they eat don’t come from happy cows.
+It took me awhile to realize that most people know full well that the burgers they eat don’t come from ‘happy cows’.
 They just choose not to think about it because, if they did, they would feel guilty about consuming something they enjoy so much.
 The thought of giving up their beloved bacon and eggs would be unimaginable.
 To have someone like me force them to look at the truth about where their food comes from would feel like an assault on their morality and their character.
 Nobody likes to feel shamed.
 I re-examined my approach.
 I thought about how I came to my own decision and realized that enlightenment needs to happen from within.
 Do I still consider it my duty to encourage veganism?
 Yes I do.
 Today, I just do it differently.

 Finding your own path